 Conclusion about writing a motivation letter for studies abroad

-Whether you are currently applying to studies abroad or still learning about the process, we hope this article has been helpful.
+Whether you are currently applying to study abroad or still learning about the process, we hope this article has been helpful.
 Writing a motivation letter for studies abroad is a very important part of the application, which is why we at EDUopinions wrote about these five simple steps.
 If you have any questions about applying to studies abroad, then feel free to reach out to EDUopinions’ free, individual student advisors for help along the way!